Wool Care Guide

 Sheep grow a fresh fleece every year to protect them against colder weather making wool a renewable fibre.
 It is also biodegradable, as it decomposes into the soil in a matter of months.

+When it comes to washing wool, hand washing is the general rule, unless your care label permits machine washing.
 Turn your wool garment inside out, fill your sink with cold to lukewarm water and add a small amount of detergent - ideally one formulated specifically for wool and cashmere.
 Soak the garment for a few minutes, swish it around a few times and rinse until the water runs clear.

 If you want to freshen up your jumpers between washes and keep them looking nice longer, simply leave them out overnight - yup, even our clothes need a bit of fresh air from time to time.